-- The redesign/modification and use of three existing fractionation towers, as follows, and associated equipment for the fractionation of propane/butane (transmix) and deethanized natural gas liquid feedstocks: - Two fractionation towers (depropanizers; 15-2B T-4 and 15-2S T-4) for fractionation into propane and heavier hydrocarbons. - One fractionation tower (debutanizer; 15-2B T-2) for fractionation of the heavier hydrocarbons from the depropanizers into butane and natural gasoline.
+- The redesign/modification and use of three existing fractionation towers, as follows, and associated equipment for the fractionation of propane/butane (transmix) and deethanized natural gas liquid feedstocks: - Two fractionation towers (depropanizers; 15-2B T-4 and 15-2S T-4) for fractionation into propane and heavier hydrocarbons. - One fractionation tower (debutanizer; 15-2B T-2) for fractionation of the heavier hydrocarbons from the depropanizers into butane and natural gasoline. - The installation of the following equipment: - Meter provers. - Additional piping and components, including a flare header, from the fractionation towers and meter provers to an existing flare (as described below). - The use of refrigerated and internal floating roof storage tanks installed and/or permitted under Plan Approval Nos.
+23-0119, 23-0119B, and 23-0119D and/or permitted under the TVOP.

-11 These sources are referenced in Section G, of the TVOP.
+12 These sources are referenced in Section G, of the TVOP.

-- The installation of the following equipment: - Meter provers. - Additional piping and components, including a flare header, from the fractionation towers and meter provers to an existing flare (as described below). - The use of refrigerated and internal floating roof storage tanks installed and/or permitted under Plan Approval Nos.
-23-0119, 23-0119B, and 23-0119D and/or permitted under the TVOP. - The use of existing caverns (#1-3 and 5) for the storage of liquified propane and butane.
-12 - The increased use of steam (238,700 lbs/hr) from the auxiliary boilers (Source IDs 031 and 033-034) permitted under Plan Approval No. 23-0119B (and subsequently, TVOP No. 23-00119)7 by the fractionation towers3 and a preheater3 for the transmix and deethanized natural gas liquid feedstocks. - The increased use of cooling water (19,500 gals/min) from existing cooling tower 15-2B (Source ID 139) permitted under TVOP No. 23-00119 by the fractionation towers. - Incremental flows from the fractionation towers, meter provers, and caverns3 to an existing elevated, steam-assisted flare located in the state of Delaware.4
+- The use of existing caverns (1-3 and 5) for the storage of liquified propane and butane.13 - The increased use of steam from the auxiliary boilers (Source IDs 031 and 033-034) permitted under Plan Approval No. 23-0119B (and subsequently, TVOP No. 23-00119)7 by the fractionation towers3 and a preheater3 for the transmix and deethanized natural gas liquid feedstocks. - The increased use of cooling water (19,500 gals/min) from existing cooling tower 15-2B (Source ID 139) permitted under TVOP No. 23-00119 by the fractionation towers. - Incremental flows from the fractionation towers, meter provers, and caverns3 to an existing elevated, steam-assisted flare located in the state of Delaware.4